heratyian/software-development-lessons/version-control-with-git/index.md

 We will be tracking changes in your `notes/` directory

-Open a terminal and navigate to your `notes/` directory
+1. Open a terminal and navigate to your `notes/` directory

-Type in `git init` to setup a new git repository
+2. Type in `git init` to setup a new git repository

+    This command creates a `.git/` folder that git uses to track changes

 ___